tybug/snitchvisbot/README.md

 You'll need to open `config.py` and set your bot token and author id.
 You can set the other fields if you want, but you don't have to.
 When deploying, you should set `Testing` to `False`, or else it will only respond to commands on guilds in `TESTING_GUILDS`.

+You'll also need to enable the "Message Content" intent on the developer portal so the bot can read commands and kira messages.

 To start the bot:

 ```